 Think ahead when planning out your dream kitchen.
-For instance, will you have an over-the-counter microwave, or will you be using one that you place on a counter?
+For instance, will you have an over-the-counter microwave or will you be using one that you place on a counter?
 Tally up how many different small appliances and other items you’d like to keep on the counters in your kitchen, then figure out how feasible it is.
 Even when everything is properly arranged on your kitchen counters, there should still be plenty of extra space for preparing food and drinks.
-If there isn’t, your design scheme will have to be tweaked – after all, you can’t prepare food on the floor!
+If there isn’t, your design scheme will have to be tweaked.

 Make Logical Choices

 In terms of layout, your kitchen’s design scheme should be as sensible as possible.
 For instance, it makes all kinds of sense to place the dishwasher near the sink – you don’t want to cart dripping dishes across your kitchen in order to load the dishwasher.
 Similarly, your refrigerator should be reasonably close to your oven.
 It’s small, logical touches like these that can make or break the design and usability of your new kitchen.
+That’s where the work triangle comes in.
+Our designers plan your kitchens around the kitchen work triangle.
+It determines an efficient layout that is both functional and aesthetically pleasing.
+The triangle determines three major points – the distance between the refrigerator, the cooking area and the sink.
 Take your time with each and every decision – as small or large as it may be – and you’re a lot more likely to end up with the kitchen of your dreams.

 Building A New Kitchen

-Most of us would love nothing more than to wish for a brand-new kitchen, close our eyes – then voilà! – a new one appears like magic.
-Unfortunately, the process just isn’t that simple; it doesn’t have to be extremely difficult or complex, though.
-The right kitchen designs company in Brisbane can make relatively short work of even the most ambitious projects.
+Building a new kitchen doesn’t have to be extremely difficult or complex, though.
+Craftbuilt can make relatively short work of even the most ambitious projects.
 Read on below to find out the usual process for building new kitchens in Brisbane.

 - Initial Consultations

 One of the first things that you’ll need to do when planning out a new kitchen is to decide what you want, then tell the kitchen designer about your ideas.
-The right company will listen to your exact needs and desires, then work their very hardest to bring them to fruition.
+We listen to your exact needs and desires, then work their very hardest to bring them to fruition.
 More than likely, you will meet with a project coordinator and a designer, at minimum, in order to get the ball rolling.
-Don’t be afraid to tell them exactly what you want, even if your ideas do seem a bit far-fetched – you’d be amazed at what a skilled team can do!
+Don’t be afraid to tell us exactly what you want – you’d be amazed at what a skilled team can do!

 - The Design Phase

-Once you’ve nailed down the features that you want, the team will measure the space that they’ll be working with and plug all of the information into a sophisticated 3D rendering software program.
-Highly trained technicians will enter all of the specifications into the program.
-Ultimately, they will be able to show you a detailed depiction of what your kitchen will ultimately look like.
+Once you’ve nailed down the features that you want, the team will measure the space that they’ll be working with and plug all of the information into a modern 3D rendering software program.
+They will be able to show you a detailed depiction of what your kitchen will ultimately look like.
 You will have the opportunity to make additional changes or tweaks at this point, too.

 - Construction and Installation Phase